pithia-eu/WF-SWIMAGD_IONO_VTEC_API/api/README.md

 The NOA Workflow API provides a set of endpoints to interact with the NOA Workflow scripts.
 These scripts allow you to download various data sets related to NOA.

+## v1.1.0 Updates:
+- Includes a new "Run Workflow" API
+- All previous APIs have been deprecated and are hidden in version 1.1.0.

 ## Features

+- Run the SWIMAGD_IONO workflow and compress results in either ZIP or JSON format.
 - Get the status of the NOA Workflow API.
+(Hidden)
 - Download KP data for a given date range.
+(Hidden)
 - Download BMAG data for a given datetime range.
+(Hidden)
 - Download SAO metadata for a given datetime range.
+(Hidden)

 ## Prerequisites